 It also symbolizes luck (kitsune in Japanese means good luck), opportunities.

-- The Celts invoked her as a guide to enter the spirit world and was held in high regard for her knowledge of the woods.
+- The Celts invoked her as a guide to enter the spirit world and were held in high regard for her knowledge of the woods.

 - Native Americans (especially northern tribes) claimed it was a benevolent spirit and gave the invisibility and the ability to prophesy; the tribes of the Great Plains believed that the fox deceived people even leading them to death.